 Chaka Khan – 10 Grammys

 Chaka Khan is tied for 11th most awarded woman in Grammys history.
 She won her first Grammy in 1975 for her song “Tell Me Something Good” as part of the band Rufus.
-Her most recent Grammy came in 2008 for her album Funk This and her song “Disrespectful” with Mary J. Blige.
+One of her most recent Grammys came in 2008 for her album Funk This and her song “Disrespectful” with Mary J. Blige.

 Bonnie Raitt – 10 Grammys

 Raitt is also tied at 11th place with 10 Grammys.
 Her first was in 1990 where she took home four awards, including for Album of the Year for Nick of Time.
-Her most recent award was in 2013 for Best Americana Album for Slipstream.
+One of her most recent awards was in 2013 for Best Americana Album for Slipstream.

 Linda Ronstadt – 10 Grammys

 Ronstadt, who has sung country, rock and opera, is the recipient of 10 Grammys.
 Her first was in 1975 for Best Female Country Vocal Performance for “I Can’t Help It (If I’m Still In Love With You),” while one of her most recent was in 1999 for Best Country Collaboration with Vocals for “After the Gold Rush” with Dolly Parton and Emmylou Harris.
 She also received a Lifetime Achievement Award in 2016.

 Sherman, an audio engineer and record producer, is one of the most awarded female producers in Grammys history.
 She’s worked with composers like Philip Glass and John Adams and boasts 10 Grammys.

 Swift’s first Grammy came in 2010, where she took home four awards, including for Album of the Year for Fearless.
 One of her most recent accolades came in 2016, where she also won Album of the Year for 1989, as well as awards for songs like “Bad Blood.
 She is the youngest woman to win Album of the Year twice.